 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-During these visits, the doctor will ask about symptoms, do physical exams, and may order blood tests or tests that take pictures inside your body such as CT scans or chest x-rays.
+During these visits, the doctor will ask about symptoms, do physical exams, and may order blood tests or tests that take pictures inside your body such as CT or PET scans.
 Most people need doctor visits and tests every few months for the first few years after treatment.
 Then the longer you’re cancer-free, the less often the visits are needed.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to better your health.
 Call us at 1-800-227-2345 or talk to your cancer care team to find out what you can do to feel better.